 They will even throw in $10 on your birthday, enough for one meal at McDonald’s unless that restaurant has a sale going on.
 To make money you are going to put in more work than you anticipated.

-The Body Shop MLM Review Pros & Cons
+The Pros & Cons of the Body shop

 There are some pros about this company that may entice you to sign up and endure the treatment you get in return.